KeithBremer/syllabus/db/week-2/lesson.md

       column2 = value2
   WHERE condition;
 ```
+Note that `UPDATE` usually requires a `WHERE` clause to specify the row or rows to be updated.
+As with `SELECT`, if you don't specify a condition to restrict the rows, the command applies to all the rows in the table.

 For example, to update the name and country of the customer with ID 3: